-The SAR Oceanography Team at the "Maritime Safety Research Department" in Bremen develops algorithms that extract and make available to users in near-real-time information on the condition of the oceans.
+The SAR Oceanography Team at the "Maritime Safety and Security Lab" in Bremen develops algorithms that extract and make available to users in near-real-time information on the condition of the oceans.
 This information is derived from radar images collected by a variety of satellites.

 This information includes: